-Drawing on the deep artistic and intellectual resources of USC and the vibrant cultural landscape of Los Angeles, Arts Leadership at USC is an innovative, artist-centric graduate degree program for artists, arts administrators and cultural entrepreneurs who want to expand their personal vision to create a meaningful and sustainable life and career in the arts.
+Drawing on the deep artistic and intellectual resources of USC and the vibrant cultural landscape of Los Angeles, the USC Arts Leadership program is an innovative, artist-centric graduate degree program for artists, arts administrators and cultural entrepreneurs who want to expand their personal vision to create a meaningful and sustainable life and career in the arts.

-While it is situated in the USC Thornton School of Music, Arts Leadership is intentionally multi-disciplinary, drawing students from various artistic backgrounds, genres and ranges of experience.
-Self-directed learning and actual practice combined with mentorship from Arts Leadership faculty and guidance from working professionals in the field are hallmarks of the program’s unique design.
+While it is situated in the USC Thornton School of Music, the arts leadership program is intentionally multi-disciplinary, drawing students from various artistic backgrounds, genres and ranges of experience.
+Self-directed learning and actual practice combined with mentorship from arts leadership faculty and guidance from working professionals in the field are hallmarks of the program’s unique design.